How to break negative thought loops

 We all worry at times, but what should you do when your thoughts spiral out of control into a negative thought loop?

-Read moreA suicide safety plan can help to keep you safe when you are low or feeling suicidal.ย Your safety plan will remind you of reasons to live and connect you with the people and services who can help during the tough times, giving you some perspective when youโre feeling low.
+Read moreA suicide safety plan can help to keep you safe when you are low and feeling suicidal.
+Your safety plan will remind you of reasons to live and connect you with the people and services who can help during tough times.

 Read moreFeeling suicidal can be an overwhelming and painful experience, but it is not something you have to bear alone.
 Asking for help is an important step towards getting the professional support you need.